MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/microsoft-store.md

     :::image-end:::

 1. Choose **Done**.
 1. To download your Windows app package, choose **Download**.

-Your download is a `.zip` archive containing an `.msixbundle` file.
-Use the `.msixbundle` file in the [Submit your app package to the Store](#submit-your-app-package-to-the-store) section.
+Your download is a `.zip` archive containing an `.msixbundle` file and a `.classic.appxbundle` file.
+These two app packages enable your PWA to run on a wide variety of Windows versions.
+For more information, see [PWA app packaging](https://github.com/pwa-builder/pwabuilder-windows-chromium-docs/blob/master/classic-package.md).

 ### Submit your app package to the Store

-Now, you have your `.msixbundle` app package.
-To submit your app package to the Store, complete the following actions.
+To submit your app to the Store, complete the following actions.

 1. Navigate to [Windows Partner Center][MicrosoftPartnerDashboardWindowsOverview]
 1. Choose your app.